 By Gordon J. Christensen, DDS, MSD, PhD

-Dr. Gordon Christensen is a practicing prosthodontist in Provo, Utah, and a diplomate for the American Board of Prosthodontics.
+Dr. Christensen is a practicing prosthodontist in Provo, Utah, and a Diplomate for the American Board of Prosthodontics.
 He is the founder and director of Practical Clinical Courses, an international continuing education organization initiated in 1981 for dental professionals.
 Dr. Christensen is a cofounder (with his wife, Rella) and senior consultant of CLINICIANS REPORT (formerly Clinical Research Associates), which has conducted research in all areas of dentistry since 1976.
 Dr. Christensen is an adjunct professor for Brigham Young University and the University of Utah.